alvilgau/CloudyMcCloudface/doc/doc.md

         .get(`tenants->${tenantId}`)
         // 3. increment the 'battle-counter' for this tenant .incr(`battle:tenants->${tenantId}`)
-        /* 4. set an expiration for the redis key so that the the battle will automatically expire after a few seconds
+        // 4. set an expiration on the battle .expire(`battle:tenants->${tenantId}`, expiration)
-         note: if you want to hold the lock (and you want this!), you have to refresh the expiration periodically (e.g. with a timer) */
-        .expire(`battle:tenants->${tenantId}`, expiration)
         // 5. start the transaction
         .execAsync()